Why Mohamed Salah is the exception to the rule in Liverpool’s contract dilemma

 It’s also worth stating that there is no real comparison between Ozil and Salah in terms of career trajectory or even physical profile.

 And that’s where there are no guarantees on the other side, either.
-Salah may not sustain this level for three to four years, but is that a situation less likely than a reshaped attack with different players offering the same numbers?
+Salah may not sustain this level for three to four years, but is that less likely than a rebuilt attack with different players offering the same goals?

 If you are bringing this down to probabilities, the Egyptian continuing this level of scoring seems like a prospect that is better to invest in than an entirely new attack in the hope of the same return.

-Brentford’s Bryan Mbuemo?
+Brentford’s Bryan Mbeumo?
 He is a fine player who may well excel at a higher level.
 He’s also 25 and hasn’t yet hit 10 goals in four seasons in the Premier League.

 Salah has already beaten that in 12 games, with this almost certain to be the eighth successive season where his goal rate is at least one in two.
 Six of those campaigns have seen him go way beyond that return.
-That is something that is almost certain to be a guarantee.
+That is something almost guaranteed.

 Some of this thinking would appear to go against the prudent modern approach in football recruitment; that every player is replaceable; that the real magic is in finding players – like Salah – who have huge growth potential and rise to this level.